Ukraine reports heavy Russian missile strikes in east and south

 Four civilians died in a strike on Siversk, a town in Donetsk region, local governor Pavlo Kyrylenko said.

-It is just west of Lysychansk, a city seized by the Russians nearly a week ago.
 Civilian areas of Druzhkivka, in the same region, were also hit.
+A supermarket was destroyed and a large crater appeared nearby.

 The BBC was unable to verify details of the latest strikes.

-In Druzhkivka, a town just south of Kramatorsk, a supermarket was wrecked and a big crater appeared, in what officials described as a Russian missile strike.

-However, Russian ground forces do not appear to have made significant advances in the past 24 hours in their push to take the rest of Donetsk region.
+Russian ground forces do not appear to have made significant advances in the past 24 hours in their push to take the rest of Donetsk region.

 Ukrainian officials also reported Russian missile strikes on parts of Kharkiv, in the north, Mykolaiv in the south and Kryvyi Rih, a southern city north-east of Mykolaiv.